Distributed Data Storage

 I have conducted research for the RoboBees project, an effort to produce insect-scale autonomous micro-aerial vehicles (MAVs).
 Insect-scale MAVs can be used in applications that require covert operation, maneuvers in confined spaces, or micro-manipulation, such as crop pollination, urban surveillance, and disaster recovery.
-My work on the Colony team is focused on coordinating the efforts of MAV swarms to accomplish application objectives in spite of the resource limitations and high failure rates of individual MAVs.
+My work on the Colony team was focused on coordinating the efforts of MAV swarms to accomplish application objectives in spite of the resource limitations and high failure rates of individual MAVs.
 To this end, we have constructed Karma, a resource management system for MAV swarms.
 The programming abstraction in Karma allows for the composition of swarm applications from low-level MAV behaviors.

 - Check out a short video demonstrating Karma coordinating a swarm of virtual MAVs and toy helicopters. [youtube][1080p]

 - Our simulator, Simbeeotic, is available as open source on Github.